joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2024
+September: Both Dr Joyce Sim and Dr Mitchell McMillan will be attending and presenting at the [Ada Lovelace Workshop on Modelling Mantle and Lithosphere Dynamics](https://meetings.copernicus.org/2024AdaLovelaceWorkshop/) in Sete, France!

 August: Please welcome Georgia Tech undergraduate Abdulaziz Alajlan and Amita Anand to the group for the Fall semester!

 July: Have a good summer everyone!